 Diabetes can cause reproductive system disorders due to low insulin levels and other hormones.
 In women, high glucose levels in the blood often cause a problem known as a polycystic ovarian syndrome or PCOS.
 These high glucose levels in the body can also damage the ovaries, causing abnormal development and leading to difficulty with ovulation and falling eggs if released.
 In men, low or irregular testosterone levels can also cause infertility or reproductive disorders, often due to diabetes.

 It is important to realize that diabetes is dangerous if left unchecked.
 In some cases, diabetes can cause death as it severely damages tissues and organs, affecting the nervous system and leading to permanent damage and sensory loss.
 Therefore, trying and prevent this disease or at least keep its symptoms under control by living a healthy lifestyle is very important.
-With careful planning, you can keep diabetes under control and prevent it from affecting your life.
+If you are experiencing symptoms of diabetes, such as frequent urination, excessive thirst, and unexplained weight loss, it is important to see an emergency doctor Little Neck as soon as possible.
 This can be done by eating a healthy diet, exercising often, avoiding obesity and stress, and controlling blood sugar levels.